pseale/hot-takes-blog/content/posts/expert-wsl.md

 - run Windows-incompatible tools - most notably, TUIs like `tig` don't run in Windows
 - configure neovim plugins for 7-20 hours every week (this is a joke, don't hurt me)

 All of these things can be done without WSL, but it's **less effort** to go with the flow and say, run ssh as nature intended.
-As a good, real example, every complex `kubectl` script I've seen was written in bash.
-You can convert those scripts to PowerShell, or you can somehow run bash directly on Windows...but why? **It's easier in WSL**.
+As a real example, every complex `kubectl` script I've seen was written in bash.
+And sure, you can convert those scripts to PowerShell, or you can somehow run bash directly on Windows...but why? **It's easier in WSL**.

-WSL is also well-isolated, such that I have already installed, deleted, reinstalled, and re-reinstalled distros without issue.
+WSL is also well-isolated, such that I have already installed, deleted, migrated, reinstalled, and re-reinstalled distros without issue.
 In other words, WSL doesn't do spooky things to your host like 👻👻👻cygwin👻👻👻 does.
 Spoken in love, cygwin.

 ### Installing: WSL itself

 As of 2022, installing WSL2 is as simple as running (as Administrator) `wsl --install` if you're lucky.
 Read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install

 You will need to Enable Virtualization in your BIOS if it isn't already enabled.
 Good luck.
 Everyone's BIOS is different.
-These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F9`, `F12` all together, as quickly as possible, while thinking happy thoughts.
+These instructions are good: [https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
+Personally, my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F9`, `F12` all together like a complex piano chord, as quickly as possible, while thinking happy thoughts.

 Beware of older, outdated instructions for installing WSL1 and even WSL2.
 And in full disclosure, I'm writing this sentence in April 2022, and I'm sure my instructions will similarly fall out of date.
 In the future you'll spend 45 minutes begging your Windows Store Personal GAN Shopping Assistant to install WSL, and it won't, of course.
 Anyway good luck in the future.